ReneMalingre/Project-2-preparation/other-ideas.md

 Two modes, front desk where the staff selects the patient so the patient receives, say, a tablet with the survey, or the patient is given a unique code via text or email that allows them to log in.

 The key difference here is that it is platform-independent and I haven't found a system that pre-loads the known information to save the hassles.

-## 💡Idea: Informational report generator

-### User: Health Clinic/Consultant/Many businesses

-40-80% of advice given to patients is forgotten immediately.
-Information in written form helps to clarify and reinforce important messages and advice and instructions.
-Paper leaflets are sometimes provided, but it is a burden to keep these up-to-date and printed in the appropriate quanity to ensure they are on hand and that money is not wasted on printing.
-There can be a reluctance to give them out if the patient or customer believes they can remember what was said, in a normal over-estimation of their own ability to recall information.

-#### ✅Proposal

-Using a web-based form to select from a list of pre-written information templates, with the option to add custom information, will generate a HTML page dynamically that can either be viewed online through a login or sent via an HTML email directly to the patient.

-- Eg: You are myopic – here are some facts
-- Everything is fine: see you in two years unless you have problems
-- Here is how to clean your eyelash line to avoid infection and improve your dry-eye
-- Thanks for visiting: here is some information about your visit and your practitioner, and when you should return.
-- Suggest use markdown and use an npm package to convert it to html